kaitas/vercel-mkdocs-material/README.md

 4. Use the Vercel command: `vercel dev` `vercel` and `vercel --prod`
 or commit to a Git project: `git push`

-You do not need to change the `Build & Development Settings` item.
+Checnk the `Build & Development Settings` items.

+- Framework Preset: Other

+- Build Command: (null) Override: off

+- Output Directory: ``public`` Override: on

+- Install Command: (null) Override: off

+- Development Command: ``mkdocs serve`` Override: on

 ## Build error